 One of the benefits of homeschooling is being able to set your own schedule and make your school days work for you.
 Take advantage of this flexibility!

-The time passes faster when we are occupied, and I don’t feel like we are wasting time or getting behind on schoolwork if we can use that time productively.
+The time passes faster when your kids are occupied, and it doesn’t feel like you’re wasting time or getting behind on schoolwork if you can use travel time or downtime productively.

 How do you handle school days when you have to be out and about?